darkov19/olx-telegram-bot/README.md

 # OLX Bot

 This project is an OLX bot designed to scrape specific car ads from the OLX website and send notifications via Telegram.
-The bot runs every 5 minutes using APScheduler.
+The bot runs every 12 hours using APScheduler.

 ## Features

 - Scrapes specific car ads from OLX
 - Filters ads based on user data
 - Sends notifications via Telegram
-- Runs every 5 minutes
+- Runs every 12 hours

 ## Setup